arobbins/articles/article1.md

 ```

 Remembering that Primitives are passed by value, when we set b equal to a, we're actually creating a new copy of a.
-Therefore when we compare a to b, the value is not the same.
+Therefore when we change the value of b and then compare it to a, the value is not the same.

 ## Summary